Duplums/academic-webpage/content/publication/dufumier-contrastive-2021/index.md

   introducing a new loss called y-Aware InfoNCE loss.
 Specifically, we improve the positive sampling during pre-training by adding more positive examples with similar proxy meta-data with the anchor, assuming they share similar discriminative semantic features.
-With our method, a 3D CNN model pre-trained on $$10textasciicircum4$$104multi-site healthy brain MRI scans can extract relevant features for three classification tasks: schizophrenia, bipolar diagnosis and Alzheimer’s detection.
+With our method, a 3D CNN model pre-trained on 10^4 multi-site healthy brain MRI scans can extract relevant features for three classification tasks: schizophrenia, bipolar diagnosis and Alzheimer’s detection.
 When fine-tuned, it also outperforms 3D CNN trained from scratch on these tasks, as well as state-of-the-art